the freshBooks profit & loss report

 Or what about income that has not been included on the P&L and is not declared on your tax return thus meaning you pay less tax; you will pay penalties by the government for not declaring income and paying tax on it.

 With FreshBooks you won't spent abundant time learning accounting just to bill your clients or keep your eye on expenses.

-And you won't be stuck using Work or Excel to produce and track invoices.
+And you won't be stuck using Microsoft Word or Excel to produce and track invoices.

 As an experienced bookkeeper I had to re-think everything I am familiar with to be able to work within FreshBooks because of how different it is to the standard bookkeeping software programs available.
 I had to think like someone who has no experience with double-entry bookkeeping when using FreshBooks because it is a single entry program.

 Once I truly understood FreshBooks’ main goal I was much less frustrated.

 Their main goal is providing easy accounting software for billing clients and tracking expenses.

 This is good news if you are a non-accountant, small business owner because you can skip the complicated accounting.